tanjasone/Projects/README.md

 Projects
 --------
-These are my side projects which I started after a few of my classes to apply the concepts I learned as well as one project that was given to me by my parents for their work.
+These are my side projects which I took up in order to practice various skills and languages.
+Several where done during college classes to practice the concepts I learned in those classes.